to advocate for excellence and choice in higher education for all students

 University of Indianapolis

-One of the Midwest’s top-ranked private universities by U.S. News and World Report, the University of Indianapolis is recognized for an educational environment that converges real-world experience and personal attention.
-A liberal arts core emphasizes critical thinking, problem solving, and creativity across 100 undergraduate programs, 40 master’s programs, and five doctoral programs in arts and sciences, business, education, engineering, health sciences and psychology.
-The University is also home to the UIndy Health Pavilion, which brings together nationally-ranked programs including nursing, physical and occupational therapy, psychology, and related health programs.
-As an NCAA Division II school, the University offers 23 men’s and women’s sports with teams that routinely excel in both athletic competition and academic performance.
+One of the nation’s top-ranked private universities by U.S. News & World Report, the University of Indianapolis is recognized for an educational environment that converges real-world experience and personal attention, with a student-to-faculty ratio of 13:1.
+A liberal arts core emphasizes critical thinking, problem solving, and creativity across 100+ undergraduate programs, 40+ master’s programs, and five doctoral programs in arts and sciences, business, education, engineering, health sciences, nursing and psychology.
+The University is also home to the Health Pavilion, which brings together nationally ranked programs including nursing, physical and occupational therapy, psychology, and related health programs.
+An NCAA Division II school, UIndy offers 23 men’s and women’s sports with teams that routinely excel in athletic competition and academic performance.

 University of Notre Dame

-The University of Notre Dame, an independent Catholic university founded in 1842 by the Congregation of the Holy Cross, is ranked among the top national institutions of higher learning and offers approximately 75 degree programs within five colleges.
+The University of Notre Dame, an independent Catholic university founded in 1842 by the Congregation of the Holy Cross, is ranked among the top national institutions of higher learning and offers more than 75 degree programs within five colleges.
 Notre Dame’s 98 percent retention rate between freshman and sophomore years is among the highest in the country.
 Notre Dame’s overall graduation rate is 95 percent.
 Students take advantage of international study, community-based learning, and undergraduate research opportunities.
-Although not required, 85 percent of Notre Dame undergraduate students are actively engaged in service work.
-Notre Dame meets 100% of students’ demonstrated financial need.
+Although not required, 80 percent of Notre Dame undergraduate students are actively engaged in service work.
+Notre Dame meets 100 percent of students’ demonstrated financial need.

 University of Saint Francis